guillermo5431/Project-Tracker/README.md

-Your website is designed to help customers track the progress of their projects in real time.
+This website is designed to help customers track the progress of their projects in real time.
 With a secure login system, users can access their personal dashboard, view ongoing projects, and monitor completion status.
 Each project is assigned a unique ticket number,